Droplet Generator Pack

 Microfluidic flow sensor | Monitoring and feedback loop flow control available |

-Flow rates | From 0.1 µL/min to 5 mL/min |
+Flow rate | From 0.1 µL/min to 5 mL/min |

-Flow Sensor technical specifications
+Flow sensor technical specifications

 Flow rate ranges: For example, flow rate ranges with <5% accuracy: